 S4C buys its weather forecasts from commercial company, Weather Central, via Tinopolis; though S4C weather presenters are still trained by the BBC/Met Office.

-According to their latest annual report (pdf), the accuracy levels for forecasts are very high indeed and hit expectations and targets in 16 of 18 indicators in 2013-14.
+According to their 2014 annual report (pdf), the Met Office’s accuracy levels for forecasts are very high indeed and hit expectations and targets in 16 of 18 indicators in 2013-14.
 They generally aim to get temperature forecasts to within 2C, though there appear to be no targets for rainfall accuracy.

 In terms of finances, total revenues in 2013-14 were just over £208million.
 Of that, £175.4million came from government, which includes funding for the public weather service, the Ministry of Defence, and presumably contracts with public broadcasters like the BBC.
 Once costs are taken into consideration, the Met Office was running with an £11.2million operating profit in 2013-14.

 The Met Office does sometimes make significant capital investments too, such as a recent £97million supercomputer and investments in various satellites.
 Like Ordnance Survey, the Met Office has also been long been rumoured to be up for privatisation.

 The Met Office currently uses its own Unified Model for both forecasting the weather – often with a turnaround of 36-48 hours – and predicting climatic conditions over a longer period.
 The Met Office licence this model’s source code out for research, forecasting and collaboration purposes and similar Unified Models are used in Australia, New Zealand, South Korea, South Africa and Norway.